 Green Sea is a tiny town located in the state of South Carolina.
 With a population of 105 people and just one neighborhood, Green Sea is the 289th largest community in South Carolina.
-Green Sea has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Green Sea has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Green Sea is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Green Sea is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Green Sea who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).